Exactly How We Afford to Travel Often

 how-to-travel-cheap-explore-local-parks

-Free outdoor activities are a great way to keep travel expenses to a minimum, entertain yourself, and explore.
+Free outdoor activities are a great way to reduce travel expenses, entertain yourself, and explore.

-Below is a simple breakdown of the cost of a typical weekend camping trip.
+Below is a breakdown of the cost of a typical weekend camping trip.

-The breakdown above is how we keep our travel expenses to a minimum.
-As you can see, a long weekend costs as little as $150 per person round trip with this style of travel.
+The breakdown shows how we keep our travel expenses to a minimum.
+With this style of travel, a long weekend costs as little as $150 per person round trip.

 You don’t have to have an RV or camper – you can always car camp or sleep in a tent.

-These cost-cutting strategies and travel tips are a lifestyle (and so easy to do).
-Plan your next trip close to home if you want to travel more.
+These cost-cutting strategies and travel tips are a lifestyle that is so easy to do.
+So, plan your next trip close to home if you want to travel more.

-We hope this article inspires you to explore more places locally.
-Enjoy your home state and neighboring states.
+We hope this article inspires you to explore more locally.

 Posted in